Frequently asked questions about PPE

 Heavy soil and contaminants, especially if greasy or petroleum based, are flammable and can reduce the FR performance of the garment unless properly laundered and removed.
 If there is any evidence of flammable substances on the garment (including dust, solvents, solids, oils and other petroleum-based contaminants) that cannot be properly removed by cleaning, the garment should be discarded.
 To properly launder your FR garment, contact your Aramark representative.
 Read more about laundering considerations.

 - My lab coat got contaminated with biohazardous materials, what should I do?

-Autoclave the contaminated lab coat (the white cotton, barrier, and FR lab coats are autoclaveable) at 121 degrees C, 15 psi, for 30 minutes.
+Autoclave the contaminated lab coat (the white cotton, barrier, and FR lab coats can be autoclaved) at 121 degrees C, 15 psi, for 30 minutes.
 After autoclaving, place it in the hamper for laundry service.

-- Are there any restrictions on where PIs are allowed to obtain PPE for themselves or future students?
-Must PIs obtain lab coats directly from Aramark, or can they buy lab coats from other vendors and have them laundered by Aramark?
+- Are there any restrictions on where PIs are allowed to obtain PPE for themselves or lab members?

 - How do I get my new lab coat laundered?

 Aramark has the service contract for the laundering of laboratory coats.
-Please speak to your lab safety officer or PI to ask if they have a laundry account set up with Aramark.
-If they do have an account they will assist you with getting your coats added to their laundry account.
-Please do not place your coats in a laundry basket without first making sure your coats have been assigned to a laundry account.
-If they do not have a laundry program please ask that they reach out to Aramark for information on how to go about setting up an account.
-If your lab has an account in place, put a piece of duct tape inside the collar with "CHEM" and your PI name.
+Please speak to your lab manager/safety contact/departmental safety coordinator or PI to ask if they have a laundry account set up with Aramark.
+If they do have an account they will assist you with getting your coats added to their laundry account, which may entail putting a piece of duct tape inside the collar with department name and your PI name.
 A barcode will be added to the coat upon return.